James Murray (lexicographer): In literature and film

 The book The Surgeon of Crowthorne (published in America as The Professor and the Madman), by Simon Winchester, was published in 1998 and chronicles both Minor's later life and his contributions to the creation of the Oxford English Dictionary.

 The movie rights for the book were bought by Mel Gibson's Icon Productions in 1998.
 Farhad Safinia directed the film adaptation, called The Professor and the Madman, starring Gibson as Murray and Sean Penn as Minor.
 The film was released in May 2019.

-In 2003, Winchester published a broader history, "The Meaning of Everything: The Story of the Oxford English Dictionary," including the origins of the Oxford English Dictionary through to its completion nearly seventy years later.
+In 2003, Winchester published a broader history, The Meaning of Everything: The Story of the Oxford English Dictionary, which includes the origins of the Oxford English Dictionary and its completion nearly seventy years later.

 The Dictionary of Lost Words (2020) is a best-selling novel by Australian author Pip Williams, much of which is set in the scriptorium where Murray and his team worked on the OED.